College Factual by our College Data Analytics Team

 Contact Details

-New York School for Medical and Dental Assistants Majors
+New York School for Medical and Dental Assistants Academic Programs

-During the most recent year for which we have data, students from 3 majors graduated from New York School for Medical and Dental Assistants.
-Of these students, 380 received undergraduate degrees and 380 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from New York School for Medical and Dental Assistants.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at New York School for Medical and Dental Assistants along with which ones have the highest average starting salaries.